6RD not working in latest snapshots

 That said, I'm dying for this to get fixed before Charter actually rolls out proper ipv6 support and makes working 6RD support redundant.

-#34 Updated by Will Wainwright almost 5 years ago
+#34 Updated by Will Wainwright about 5 years ago

 I'd be thrilled to spin up a vm and let yo take a look.